 Up close and personal.
 You can take a flight over or around the mountain.
-You can even land on Mt.
-McKinley.
+You can even land on Denali on a glacier.
 Photo, Northcountry If you see Denali during your visit, count yourself lucky.
 The mountain is so tall, that people like to say “it makes its own weather.”
-Clouds bump up against the peak all summer long, so Mt.
-McKinley is completely visible only around 20% of the time.
-1. Anchorage International Airport Terminal When you arrive at the airport, see if you can glimpse McKinley to the north as you walk out the terminal door.
+Clouds bump up against the peak all summer long, so the mountain is completely visible only around 20% of the time.
+1. Anchorage International Airport Terminal When you arrive at the airport, see if you can glimpse Denali to the north as you walk out the terminal door.

 2. Earthquake Park in Anchorage While in Anchorage, drive west on Northern Lights Boulevard to scenic Earthquake Park overlooking the waters of Cook Inlet.
 On a clear day you’ll see Mt.
 Foraker (17,400 ft.) on the left and Mt.
 McKinley (20,320 ft.) on the right.
 Best viewing is in the evening.

 3. Driving Through Willow on the Parks Highway As you drive north from Anchorage up the George Parks Highway toward Denali Park, you’ll start seeing brief glimpses of Mt.
 McKinley, looming up in the middle of the road, starting at Milepost 69.

 4. As You Enter the Town of Talkeetna A hundred miles north of Anchorage, on the Parks Highway, you’ll come to a spur road that goes 14.5 miles back toward the old railroad town of Talkeetna.
 Although you’re still 124 miles from the entrance to Denali Park, the mountain is very close here.
 On a clear day, Denali, Mt.
 Foraker, and many other mountains and foothills of the Alaska Range are in full view.
 Stop at the hilltop pullout, just before you enter Talkeetna, to take a picture.